alexandrahalfon/APDS-RAG/README.md

-# APDS-RAG: High-Performance RAG Pipeline Optimization
+# High-Performance RAG Pipeline Optimization

-A systematic optimization of a Retrieval-Augmented Generation (RAG) pipeline for PDF document processing, built as the final project for **DS-GA 1019 — Advanced Python for Data Science** at NYU.
+A systematic optimization of a Retrieval-Augmented Generation (RAG) pipeline

 ## Project Overview